 It is Badenhorst’s second Games, but she will be hoping for a much brighter campaign in PyeongChang than she endured in Sochi.

-The South African-born Badenhorst, who moved to Australia with her family in 2009, lost her lower left leg in 2005 when her pants became entangled in a tractor shaft as she helped workers on the family farm.
+South African-born Badenhorst, who moved to Australia with her family in 2009, lost her lower left leg in 2005 when her pants became entangled in a tractor shaft as she helped workers on her family’s farm.

-Already a noted track-and-field athlete, Badenhorst made a bid for the London Summer Games in 2012 but missed selection.
-Less than two years later she turned her attention to Para Snowboard and her international career really started to take off.
+Already a noted track-and-field athlete, Badenhorst made a bid for the London 2012 Paralympic Summer Games, but after missing selection, she turned turned her attention to Para-snowboard and her international career really started to take off.

-Just a month ago she won gold at the World Para World Cup series in Big White, Canada, in both snowboard cross and banked slalom.
+Just last month, Badenhorst won gold at the World Para-snowboard World Cup series in Big White, Canada, in both snowboard cross and banked slalom.
 She also received two Crystal Globes for these events, signifying being the best-performed athlete of the entire 2017-18 World Cup season.

-Australia’s first female Paralympic skier was Emily Jansen at the 2006 Turin Winter Games.
-The first female medallist was Jess Gallagher at Vancouver in 2010.
-There are four females on the PyeongChang team in 2018.
+Australia’s first female representative at a Paralympic Winter Games was Emily Jansen in 2006.
+The first female medallist was Jessica Gallagher in Vancouver, Canada, in 2010.
+There are four females on the 2018 Australian Paralympic Team in PyeongChang.

 By APC Media